Custom Blocks, Items, and Fluids

 Extra Methods

-• .bubbleParticle(particle: string): Accepts a string, the registry name of a particle, sets the bubble particle of the liquid block, defaults to minecraft:bubble1
+• .bubbleParticle(particle: string): Accepts a string, the registry name of a particle, sets the bubble particle of the liquid block, defaults to minecraft:bubble1.
+May be null to not have bubble particles

-• .steamParticle(particle: string): Accepts a string, the registry name of a particle, sets the steam particle of the liquid block, defaults to tfc:steam1
+• .steamParticle(particle: string): Accepts a string, the registry name of a particle, sets the steam particle of the liquid block, defaults to tfc:steam1.
+May be null to not have steam particles

 • .healingAmount(f: number): Sets the amount of health an entity gets while standing in the fluid, defaults to 0.08